 "We lost our two best defensive players in Sam Shepherd and Bryan McCullough," said Hill.
 "McCullough would get in your face, he was so quick.
 Shepherd was a shot blocker.
 I think that's going to hurt our defense more than our offense."

 The Trojans will have to go with a center by committee this season to find a combination that works the best.
 Junior center C.J.
 Klem showed some promise in Sunday's pre-season scrimmage with Parker Charter School and may get some playing time at the center position for the Trojans this season.
-Expect to see Ben Veno start
+Expect to see Ben Veno start at center, and Kevin McCullough may get some time at the center spot as well.
+Hill also talked about junior multi-sport athlete Ryan Kennedy possibly getting playing time at the center position.
+Hill believes that while Kennedy is much smaller than the other options, he will provide athleticism.

 The Trojans return hot-shooting point guard senior Trevor Granville to the lineup this season.
 Granville scored 304 points for the Trojans last season, with 51 of the points coming from long range.
 Granville is nursing a back injury he suffered in a skiing accident.
 Granville will be a pivotal component in the Trojans offense this season.
 Bromfield brings back four seniors from last years' club in Granvile, Matt Griffin, Kevin Sun and Mike Oliver.